T

 activity

-A bustling pier with attractions for all ages, including the Centennial Wheel, Chicago Children's Museum, and numerous dining options.
-It offers great views of the city skyline and Lake Michigan.
+Enjoy family-friendly entertainment, including the Centennial Wheel, Chicago Children's Museum, and various dining options.
+The pier offers great views of the city skyline and Lake Michigan.

 • Check the schedule for free entertainment and fireworks (seasonal).